Aaliahaly/BINF6970-Final/README.md

 ## Core Contributions

 - Built a gene-centered multi-omics database for TCGA LGG data.
-- Integrated clinical, mutation, CNA, and mRNA expression datasets.
+- Integrated clinical, mutation, CNA, mRNA expression, and hypoxia-derived sample features.
 - Applied deterministic Python-based cleaning, validation, and harmonization.
 - Standardized sample identifiers and gene identifiers across all omics layers.
 - Used HGNC mapping to resolve gene symbol inconsistencies.
 - Designed a relational database schema normalized up to Fifth Normal Form.
-- Generated SQL scripts for database creation and population.
+- Generated SQL scripts for database schema creation and data population.
-- Built a populated MySQL database inside a virtual machine.
+- Built and populated a MySQL database inside a virtual machine.
-- Created SQL queries for retrieval, filtering, and biological analysis.
+- Created SQL queries for retrieval, filtering, validation, and biological analysis.
 - Extended the analysis using Neo4j graph database modeling.
 - Annotated key mutated genes using GeneCards, COSMIC, cBioPortal, OncoKB, and ClinVar.
 - Documented the full workflow for reproducibility.